Enterprise System Engineering: Course Description

 Enterprise Business Intelligence (13747):

-This module gives an introduction to the electronic business.
-Graduates will be familiar with the basic and current technologies together with advanced concepts, applications, and competitive strategies in the context of enterprise business intelligence supported by practical examples.
+In this course, students will be familiar with the basic and current technologies together with advanced concepts, applications, and competitive strategies in the context of enterprise business intelligence supported by practical examples.
+The course will explain what business intelligence can offer to organizations and demonstrate how business intelligence is used in the real world; and finally provide an action plan for identifying and acting on the BI opportunities that exist in an organization.

 Customer Relationship Management (13753):